Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Constants---
 * name: This is the object name as declared by defineObject().
 For example - A "ball" object can be defined, all instances of the object will have the name "ball" but will have different IDs.
 * id: This is the ID for this specific instance.
-* gameEngine: This is a reference to the gameEngine so that every object instance can easily access its methods.
+* game: This is a reference to the game so that every object instance can easily access its methods.

 ###### ---Variables---
 * persistent: If true the instance will not be destroyed when the on changeRoom(), default behavior is to destroy all instances on changeRoom().